OpenDroneMap/WebODM/README.md

 We recommend that you read the [Docker Documentation](https://docs.docker.com/) to familiarize with the application lifecycle, setup and teardown, or for more advanced uses.
 Look at the contents of the webodm.sh script to understand what commands are used to launch WebODM.

-For Windows users an [Installer](https://www.webodm.org/installer) is also available.
+For Windows and macOS users an [installer](https://www.webodm.org/installer) is also available.

 ### Add More Processing Nodes